-When I moved to Los Angeles in 1999, my roommates and I signed a lease at an apartment in Thailand in which initially all but one of my neighbors were Thai — although none of us knew that at first.
+When I moved to Los Angeles in 1999, my roommates and I signed a lease at an apartment in Silver Lake in which initially all but one of my neighbors were Thai — although none of us knew that at first.
 To my ears, the lingua franca of our building sounded nasal and argumentative.
 Sometimes I assumed from their tone and volume that neighbors were arguing but smiles and gestures suggested otherwise.
 I don’t remember when I learned or figured out that nearly everyone was Thai but catercorner to us was Thai American Express.
 That restaurant’s owners — also the parents and grandparents of some of my neighbors — lived across the street.
 They insisted that real sriracha (which at the time I associated with Vietnamese restaurants) came from Thailand, not Rosemead.

 The lone non-Thai neighbor kept entirely to himself.
 He was middle-aged and every night at midnight, he’d warm up his mid-’60s car for ten minutes while loudly blasting the music of Slayer after which he’d drive away.
 The Thai neighbors theorized, on account of the Victoria’s Secret catalogs poking from his mailbox, come to the consensus that he was “kathoey.”
 I assured them that the catalog probably served another purpose and that, in fact, he was more likely a serial killer.
 We’d sometimes look to see if his car was riding lower than normal — evidence of a body stuffed in the trunk.
-There were no bodies other than his wheeled from his apartment.
+There were no bodies other than his own, which was wheeled, lifeless, from his apartment.
 By then, many of my Thai neighbors had long ago moved out.

 I’ve lived here twenty years now and the neighborhood has changed.
 None of my neighbors are Thai — nor do any blast thrash music from within their old cars.
 The Korean liquor store long ago became an upscale boutique.
 The Mexican bar with $2 beers is an upscale Italian restaurant.
 Moby turned the used car lot next door into an upscale vegan place.
 The halfway house was torn down and replaced with luxury townhomes — as was the bamboo grove that grew outside of my window.
-Thai-American Express long ago became an upscale restaurant and the owners’ home is now a shop named after a street in Manhattan that although billed as a general store, rather than selling staple foods and household goods, sells expensive candles and coffee drinks.
-All of the Thai neighbors are gone — although the Banphaburuts and I still get together occasionally if not as often as we used to.
+Thai-American Express long ago became an upscale restaurant and the owners’ home is now a shop named after a street in Manhattan that, although billed as a general store, rather than selling staple foods and household goods, sells expensive candles and coffee drinks.
+All of the Thai neighbors are now gone — although the Banphaburuts and I still get together occasionally if not as often as we used to.

 EARLY THAI LOS ANGELES